-Contrary to its obligations of accountability and transparency, ICANN's 45. decision did not address the manner or scope of the claimed investigation nor did it address whether a specific inquiry was made into (a) Mr. Bezsonoff's current status, if any, with NDC, (b) the identity of "several other[]" new and unvetted members of

-NDC's board, or (c) any change in ownership-the very issues raised by NDC's own statements.
-The correspondence was also silent as to any investigation into whether NDC had either resold, assigned, or transferred all or some of the rights to its .WEB application.

-- 46. Plaintiff was unable to learn any further information regarding the extent of the investigation undertaken by ICANN, other than it was limited to inquiries only to NDC and no independent corroboration was sought or obtained. - 47.
+- 44. Contrary to its obligations of accountability and transparency, ICANN's decision did not address the manner or scope of the claimed investigation nor did it address whether a specific inquiry was made into (a) Mr. Bezsonoff's current status, if any, with NDC, (b) the identity of "several other[]" new and unvetted members of NDC's board, or (c) any change in ownership-the very issues raised by NDC's own statements. - 45.
+Plaintiff was unable to learn any further information regarding the extent of the investigation undertaken by ICANN, other than it was limited to inquiries only to NDC and no independent corroboration was sought or obtained. - 46.
 Despite the clear credibility issues raised by NDC's own contradictory statements, ICANN conducted no further investigation.
-Indeed, ICANN informed Plaintiff that it never even contacted Mr. Bezsonoff or interviewed the other individuals identified in Sections 7 and 11 of NDC's application prior to reaching its conclusion. - 48.
-To be clear, the financial benefit to ICANN of resolving the .WEB contention set by way of an ICANN auction is no small matter-as of the filing of this lawsuit, ICANN's stated net proceeds from the 15 ICANN auctions conducted since June 2014 total \$101,357,812.
-The most profitable gTLDs from those auctions commanded winning bids of \$41,501,000 (.SHOP), \$25,001,000 (.APP), \$6,706,000 (.TECH), \$5,588,888 (.REALTY), \$5,100,175 (.SALON) and \$3,359,000 (.MLS).
+Indeed, ICANN informed Plaintiff that it never even contacted Mr. Bezsonoff or interviewed the other individuals identified in Sections 7 and 11 of NDC's application prior to reaching its conclusion. - 47.
+To be clear, the financial benefit to ICANN of resolving the .WEB contention set by way of an ICANN auction is no small matter-ICANN's stated net proceeds from the 15 ICANN auctions conducted since June 2014 total \$101,357,812.
+The most profitable gTLDs from those auctions commanded winning bids of \$41,501,000 (.SHOP), \$25,001,000 (.APP), \$6,706,000 (.TECH), \$5,588,888

+(.REALTY), \$5,100,175 (.SALON) and \$3,359,000 (.MLS).
 ICANN has not yet determined what it will do with the enormous proceeds from these auctions.